-Enforcers will only need to demonstrate anticompetitive effects in cases where the restrictive practices do not qualify as object restrictions.
-For vertical agreements, the Commission refers to the list of hardcore restrictions in Article 4 of Regulation 2022/720 to define the relevant object restrictions.
-For any other restrictions in vertical agreements, anticompetitive effects will need to be demonstrated.
+Enforcers will only need to demonstrate anticompetitive effects in cases where the restrictive practices do not qualify as 'by object' restrictions.
+For vertical agreements, the Commission refers to the list of hardcore restrictions in Article 4 of Regulation 2022/720 to define the relevant 'by object' restrictions.
+For any other restrictions in vertical agreements, anticompetitive effects will need to be demonstrated and such proven effects must be appreciable.
+The need for the enforcers to demonstrate such effects applies only in cases where Regulation 2022/720 does not apply, or the enforcer intends to withdraw or disapply the benefit of the block exemption.